jugsaar/visit-jugkl-20150813-springdata-repositories/README.md

-This repository contains the slides and example code of my Spring Data Repositories - Best Practices talk given at JUG Kaiserslaitern on August 8th 2015.
+This repository contains the slides and example code of my Spring Data Repositories - Best Practices talk given at JUG Kaiserslautern on August 8th 2015.